 On completing the module, students should be able to:

-3. appraise and evaluate methods of enquiry in art or photography using presentation of work, subject to group critique;
+2. appraise and evaluate methods of enquiry in art or photography;

 The assessment strategy includes formative assessments throughout the Level, with tutorial feedback designed to encourage and help students to develop and improve their work.
 These will inform the student of their progress through the course.
 An interim review offers a specific opportunity to reflect on the work in relation to the module’s learning outcomes and this together with finished project work and all supporting material will inform the assessment panel at the summative assessment at the end of the Level.